Parc des sports de Marville: Tenants

 The stadium has had a variety of short-term tenants over the years, mostly clubs from close Paris suburbs who outgrew their regular venue by ascending through the ranks of their sport.

 Perhaps the most notable is Red Star F.C., a soccer club from nearby Saint-Ouen-sur-Seine, which played at Marville between 1998–99 and 2001–02, originally to satisfy the requirements of Division 2, for which its usual venue Stade Bauer was unsuitable.
 The club had long considered permanently moving some of its activities to Marville and finally followed suit in 2019, when it transferred its academy to the stadium.
 In 2021, Red Star's professional team also started training at Stade de Marville.

-Another club with strong ties to the venue is the Flash de La Courneuve, a gridiron football club which has used the venue for its European Cup games.
+Another club with strong ties to the venue is the Flash de La Courneuve, a gridiron football club which has used the venue for its European Football League games.
 Prior to the Red Star's move, the club had expressed interest in making the stadium its main venue.